 If it hasn’t happened already, there will come a time when you’ll wish your computer was running a different operating system.
-Whether you’re a competent software developer or simply a user desiring an application exclusive to an OS other than the one you own, there are plenty of valid reasons why you’d want to use another OS.
-However, despite what you might think, you don’t necessarily have to adhere to your supposed monetary and spatial restraints, given the number of available virtual machines.
+Whether you’re a competent software developer or an average user desiring an application exclusive to an OS other than the one you have, there are plenty of valid reasons why you’d want to use another OS.
+However, despite what you might think, you don’t necessarily have to adhere to your supposed monetary and spatial restraints, given the number of available virtual machines out there.

-Assuming your machine touts the capabilities, intuitive software allows you to emulate your desired OS within another, allowing you to run two operating systems alongside one another on a single machine.
-For instance, you could run the latest version of Apple’s MacOS High Sierra on a Windows computer using a virtual machine.
+Assuming your machine touts the capabilities, intuitive software allows you to emulate your desired OS within a different OS, allowing you to run two operating systems alongside one another on a single machine.
+For instance, you could run the latest version of Apple’s MacOS Mojave on a Windows computer using a virtual machine.
 Below we’ve compiled our picks for the best virtual machine applications available for Windows, MacOS, and Linux.

-VirtualBox is powerful, brimming with terrific features and, best of all — free.
-It’s a lean piece of software requiring little more than a recent Intel or AMD processor, while boasting seamless integration and switching capabilities within the host desktop.
+VirtualBox is powerful, brimming with terrific features and, best of all, it’s free.
+It’s a lean piece of software requiring little more than a recent Intel or AMD processor that boasts seamless integration and switching capabilities within the host desktop.
 It’s also available on all major platforms, and features plain-text XML files for easy navigation.
 It remains coupled with special software packages designed to aid users with sharing folders and drives among guest and host operating systems.

 VMware (prices vary)

-When it comes to delivering the Windows experience to Mac users, Parallels Desktop 11 is, well, unparalleled.
-The latest incarnation of the software is compatible with the latest version of MacOS, allowing you to emulate Windows XP, 7, 8, and 10 as a guest operating system.
-It allows you to conveniently run Mac and Windows applications side-by-side without rebooting, while additionally providing tools for quickly moving files between operating systems, launching programs directly from your Mac dock, and accessing cloud storage.
+When it comes to delivering the Windows experience to Mac users, Parallels Desktop 14 is, well, unparalleled.
+The latest incarnation of the software is compatible with the most recent version of MacOS, allowing you to emulate Windows XP, 7, 8, and 10 as a guest operating system.
+You can also conveniently run Mac and Windows applications side by side without rebooting, while also providing tools for quickly moving files between operating systems, launching programs directly from your Mac dock, and accessing cloud storage.

-The software features a simple setup wizard for beginners, and moreover, it supports Retina displays and advanced 3D graphics.
-Parallels can also emulate the Linux and Solaris operating systems, but the tightest integration remains when coupled with the latest version of Windows.
+The software features a simple setup wizard for beginners, as well as supports Retina displays and advanced 3D graphics.
+Parallels can also emulate the Linux and Solaris operating systems, but the tightest integration is when it’s coupled with the latest version of Windows.
 Unfortunately, you’ll have to look elsewhere for more advanced tools and customization, but for most Mac users, Parallels is probably the best option.

 The open-source QEMU, short for “Quick EMUlator,” is ideal for Linux power users who want a customizable virtual machine.
 Through a process involving dynamic binary translation, QEMU can emulate an array of hardware and software types, while skirting host administrative privileges to run guest operating systems.

-The software executes the guest code directly on the host machine, thus attaining near-native performance — and given the software’s aforementioned ability to run without administrative privileges — it’s perfectly apt for creating pocket-sized virtual machines that conveniently fit on a portable flash drive.
-You’ll need to be comfortable with the Command Prompt to get this up and running, but the open-source nature of the project makes it one of the most regularly updated choices out there.
+The software executes the guest code directly on the host machine, thus attaining near-native performance.
+Given the software’s aforementioned ability to run without administrative privileges, it’s perfectly suited for creating pocket-sized virtual machines that conveniently fit on a portable flash drive.
+You’ll need to be comfortable with the Command Prompt to get this up and running, but the open source nature of the project makes it one of the most regularly updated choices out there.

 Apple’s Boot Camp isn’t a virtual machine in any sense of the word, but it’s worth a mention given users researching virtual machines are often curious about it.
 The software, which is included on all Macs, allows users to dual boot both MacOS and Windows.
 Instead of emulating an operating system, Boot Camp helps you set up a partition on the hard drive so you can install the Windows operating system of your choice.
 Since it’s running directly off the hard drive, running Windows via Boot Camp leads to a far better experience than any virtual machine offers.